-The rural lands of the Liverpool LGA have been progressively rezoned for urban purposes in the last 50 years.
-Former rural localities such as Prestons, Casula and
+The rural lands of the Liverpool LGA have been progressively rezoned for urban purposes in last 50 years.
+Former rural localities such as Prestons, Casula and Hoxton

-Hoxton Park have developed into residential suburbs.
-Other localities such as Austral, Leppington and Edmondson Park are currently transitioning from rural to urban land, while Rossmore, Kemps Creek, Bradfield, Badgerys Creek and Bringelly are due to undergo phased urbanisation as part of plans for the Western Sydney Aerotropolis.
+Park have developed into residential suburbs.
+Other localities such as Austral, Leppington and Edmondson Park are currently transitioning from rural to urban land, while Rossmore, Kemps Creek, Badgerys Creek and Bringelly are due to undergo extensive urbanisation as part of plans for the Western Sydney Aerotropolis as plans are developed further over coming decades.
 The encroachment of urban development towards the western fringes of the LGA have resulted in: